gaolin1/antibiogram_edit/README.md

 2. use right click on the antibiogram_edit.py file and launch with **python launcher**
 ---

-This script has one main function: take the Epic exported antibiogram file and performs data transformation and ouputs with firefox engine for a finalized png file.
+This script has one main function: take the Epic exported antibiogram file and performs data transformation, finally ouputs with firefox engine for a png file within the same directory.

 ---
 *Steps*: